-Aside from having thorough knowledge of BIM methodologies, BIM Coordinators must also have training with software and tools for Business Information Modeling in order to work on construction and manufacturing projects, specifically in areas of architecture and engineering.
-Skills for working with BIM require learning related software in order to perform a variety of functions such as architectural modeling, structural analysis, or aggregating data for keeping construction and manufacturing projects on schedule, within budget, and energy efficient.
+Aside from having thorough knowledge of BIM methodologies, BIM Coordinators must also have training in software and tools for Building Information Modeling to work on construction and manufacturing projects, specifically in areas of architecture and engineering.
+Skills required for working with BIM involve learning related software to perform a variety of functions such as architectural modeling, structural analysis, or aggregating data to keep construction and manufacturing projects on schedule, within budget, and energy efficient.
 This involves learning software developed by companies like Autodesk, Graphisoft, and Dalux that facilitate design, analysis, or working more productively with other BIM tools.

 BIM Coordinators are tasked with managing projects related to the construction industry.
 Their jobs typically involve developing strategies, coordinating modeling, facilitating collaboration among professionals like Architects and Engineers, and maintaining communication among those colleagues as well as clients.
 BIM Coordinators ensure that everyone involved on a project stays in lock step with responsibilities for creating, managing, and coordinating BIM modeling from the planning stages through construction.

-BIM Coordinators have to make sure that proposed concepts are viable for construction by thoroughly analyzing designs to make sure that they’re not only aesthetically pleasing but structurally sound as well as compliant with local codes and zoning regulations through applying BIM processes.
+BIM Coordinators have to make sure that proposed concepts are viable for construction by thoroughly analyzing designs to ensure that they are not only aesthetically pleasing but structurally sound and compliant with local codes and zoning regulations through applying BIM processes.
 Their responsibilities involve the geometry of a design revealed through 3D modeling for examining shapes, lines, and points with structural design for determining overall integrity.

 Once a plan goes forward, BIM Coordinators are responsible for supervising 2D and 3D modeling involved with construction projects related to architectural design and engineering.
-This requires working with Architects, Engineers, and Project Managers for overseeing models with an emphasis on structural design as well as MEP (mechanical, electrical, and plumbing) engineering.
+This requires working with Architects, Engineers, and Project Managers to oversee models with an emphasis on structural design as well as MEP (mechanical, electrical, and plumbing) engineering.

 Learn BIM